kubernetes/enhancements/keps/sig-network/4444-service-traffic-distribution/README.md

 Although this is not an explicit design goal, an implication of the above implementation choice means that:
-* The control plane (kube-controller-manager in this case) is only concerned with the field `routingPreference` and populates EndpointSlice hints based on its value
+* The control plane (kube-controller-manager in this case) is only concerned with the field `trafficDistribution` and populates EndpointSlice hints based on its value
 * The data plane (kube-proxy in this case) is only concerned with the Hints populated in the EndpointSlice and the fields `internal/externalTrafficPolicy`